sketchplugins/plugin-directory/README.md

 - [System Styles](https://github.com/sebcglbailey/sketch-system-styles), by Seb Bailey: Generate all the text styles you'll need, including alignment and colour.
 - [Table of Contents](https://github.com/youwenliang/table-of-contents), by You-Wen Liang (Mark): Sketch plugin for generating table of contents for documentations
 - [Tabula Rasa](https://github.com/avk/sketch-tabula-rasa), by Arthur Klepchukov: Add blank backgrounds to transparent artboards
-- [Tb Colorpool](https://github.com/YanShby/tb_colorpool_plugin), by Shen,Yan: This is read color pool name plugin only for tieba UE & RD
 - [Text Styles Manager](https://gum.co/sketch-text-styles-manager), by Jaer Pollux: A fast and easy way to manage all your Text Styles.
 No more hassle with long and complex names, or renaming tons of styles because you misspelled a folder name.
 - [Text to Styles](https://github.com/tbrasington/text-to-styles), by Thomas Brasington: Generates Sketch type styles programmatically from Artboards
 - [Textbox Fit Content](https://github.com/juliussohn/sketch-textbox-fit-content), by Julius Sohn: This plugin sets the height of a selected text layer or all text layers in a selected group to it's content's height.